ggcarrots/django-carrots/source/python_xmas_tree.rst

-Nothing stands in the way of placing one loop inside another loop.
+Nothing prevents us to put one loop inside another loop, so let's do it!
 Just remember to use appropriate indentations and use different names e.g. ``i`` and ``j`` (or more associated with the list content):

     >>> for i in range(1, 3):